awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-stig.md

 ### STIG\-Build\-Linux\-Low Version 2\.6\.0<a name="ib-linux-stig-low"></a>

 The following STIG settings have *not* been applied due to organization\-specific policies and/or technical limitations\.
 All other applicable STIGs have been applied\.
-For complete list, see [ Red Hat Enterprise Linux 7 STIG Benchmark \- Ver 2, Rel 6](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_Red_Hat_Enterprise_Linux_7_V2R6_STIG_SCAP_1-2_Benchmark.zip)\.
+For complete list, see the [ STIGs Document Library](https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=operating-systems%2Cunix-linux)\.
 For instructions on how to view the complete list, see [How to View SRGs and STIGs ](https://dl.dod.cyber.mil/wp-content/uploads/stigs/doc/HOW_TO_VIEW_SRGs_and_STIGs.doc)\.

 **RHEL STIG V2 Release 6**